nicuveo/full-paperless/openapi_issues.md

 ### `user_can_change` is always set to true, even if the user doesn't have `Change` permissions

 I don't know if this is intentional, and what that field is supposed to mean, but this feels counter-intuitive?
-The following commands were issued from a user who had the `add_correspondents` permissions, but not the `change_correspondents` one.
+The following commands were issued from a user who had the `add_correspondents` and `add_storagepaths` permissions, but neither `change_correspondents` nor `change_storagepaths`.

 ```
 $ ./curl POST '/api/correspondents/' -d '{"name": "f"}' | jq .